 Designed by Keith Foster – better known in recent times for his restoration and renovation work at the likes of Southern Hills in Oklahoma, Colonial in Texas and Baltimore in Maryland – the Harvester course was built on time and within budget thanks to a close working relationship between the architect and owner Dickson Jenson.

 Lake Harvester has been brought into the routing very cleverly and it plays a prominent part at the end of each nine.
 The par four 9th is called “Wish and a Prayer” with good reason as water flanks the left side of the fairway before cutting across the hole 150 yards before the green.
 The penultimate and final holes embrace the lake.
 The par three 17th (“The Thresher”) is a knee trembler from the tee as it plays to a peninsula green out in the water whilst the putting surface on the par five 18th (“Promised Land”) is reached via an island fairway that receives the second shot and launches the approach to the green.A decade after opening, Keith Foster returned to the Harvester to renovate bunkers, alter tees and add stone walls to the edge of the lake.
+Unable to keep away, Keith Foster came back to Harvester in 2018 to perform another renovation.
+The course will reopen in 2019 when the club will become private and no longer a daily fee facility.

 Location can matter a good deal when courses are assessed.
 Few people may see Iowa as a golf destination of note but there are a few courses worthy of one's time and attention.